Southend High School for Boys: Establishment

-The Technical Instruction Act of 1889 and 1891 allowed councils to provide evening classes for technical subjects.
+The Technical Instruction Act 1889 and Technical Instruction Act 1891 allowed councils to provide evening classes for technical subjects.
 The local board set up the Technical Instruction Committee, and soon classes were started.
 They were extremely popular, and the following year the newly created Southend Corporation purchased land in Clarence Road to build a Technical Institute.
 In 1895 the foundation stone was laid, but prior to it opening it was decided to also open a day technical school for about 20 pupils, influenced by the Bryce commission of 1894.
 The first headmaster was J Hitchcock from Woolwich and was supported by one assistant teacher.

 The new building however was quickly outgrown, with 72 pupils by 1896 and to 146 by 1901, mirroring the growth of the town.
 The Technical Instruction Committee urged the Council to build a new school in 1896, with pupil numbers expected to grow to 400 by 1907.
 Unfortunately the vote by the council was 10 for and 10 against.
 However, plans were developed to build a new school, library and town hall on land owned by the council at Victoria Circus.
 A design by H. T. Hare was chosen, with an estimated price of £16,350, with a grant of £5,000 provided by Essex County Council towards the cost.
 However by 1900, these plans fell apart and the library and town hall were dropped from the plans as estimated costs had risen to £27,000.
 In 1901, the foundation stone was laid by Lord Avebury, and a year later the joint Technical Institute and Day Technical School was opened by the Countess of Warwick.
 The day technical school was a pioneer in the country in that amongst its pupils were girls.